Guide to Family Mediation

 2. What issues are appropriate to bring to mediation?

-• the development of a parenting plan for children (custody and access)
+• the development of a parenting plan for children

-• equalization of assets and debts of the relationship
+• equalization of assets and debts

-• disposition or handling of property
+• disposition of property

 • communication and conflict resolution